Komodo Review: The Open & Composable Multi-Chain Platform

-The Komodo platform is many things – a unique blockchain, a coin that pays interest, a decentralized exchange, a means to launch an ICO, with many additional features being planned for the future.
+The Komodo platform is many things – a unique blockchain, a coin that pays interest, a decentralized exchange, a development blockchain with many additional features being planned for the future.

 The Komodo blockchain is a fork of the ZCash blockchain, which itself was forked from the Bitcoin blockchain, making Komodo a descendent of Bitcoin.
 It includes the zk-snark technology that Zcash was built upon, and adds a delayed proof of work consensus algorithm to make Komodo more robust and secure.